The Person-Centered Approach Of Rogerian Therapy

 Other approaches place the psychologist as the expert on your mental condition.
 They listen to you long enough to find out your problem, and then the focus shifts to their recommendations for you.

 Rogerian therapy, on the other hand, assumes that you know more about yourself than anyone else.
-The therapist isn't there to 'fix' you.
+The therapist’s role isn’t to 'fix' you.
 Instead, they help you choose and direct the changes that are important to you.
+This person centered theory can help you become more self aware and even ultimately lead to personal growth.

 Person-centered therapy allows you to direct your sessions.
 You decide what to talk about and what issues to explore.
+Some patients may choose to begin with surface level issues and eventually work through more deeply buried problems.
 You also talk through possible options for solving your problems and decide which to pursue.
 The therapist doesn't push you to face issues but instead supports you through the process when you’re ready.

 Defining And Pursuing Your Own Goals